Scope & Test Period

 To scope an AI/LLM pentest specify the Number of independent LLM features to be tested.

-Enter the total number of LLM features within your application that need to be tested.
-Example of a feature include a chatbot.
+| LLM Features | A specific capability or functionality exhibited by a Large Language Model (LLM). | Enter the total number of LLM features within your application that need to be tested.
+Example of a feature include a chatbot. |

 If multiple independent features are selected, the results will be documented in the same report and findings will reported in the same pentest.
-If seperate reports are needed, it’s recommended to run seperate pentests for them.
+If separate reports are needed, it’s recommended to run seperate pentests for them.

 AI/LLM pentests are available for Web assets only.